Explore the Levels of Change Management

 • Make effective decisions

-• Communicate directly to stakeholders for the project management and change management teams
+• Communicate directly with stakeholders for the project management and change management teams

 • Influence employees and other leaders